mananagarwal07/Object-Detection-with-YOLOv12/README.md

 ## How to Use
 1. Open the notebook in Google Colab.
 2. Follow the instructions in each section.
-3. Upload your own images for inference!
+3. Upload your own images for inference.

 ## Sample Results
 ![Training Curves](results.png)